umlARALab/stretch_seeing_eye_ros2/README.md

 package to instead publish to the `/seeing_eye` namespace.
 For robot models that aren't the stretch2, this would also involve remapping the topics of the original model to bind with whatever the stretch2 equivalent would be.

+To make Gazebo `.world` files visible to the server, simply copy the desired files over to the `world` directory located in the `stretch_seeing_eye_ros2` package.